yashasvi-2012-star/ZENOS-2.0/README.md

 2- advance app: like stellaros , captains log, ,ai chatbot,ZENOS applist , MissionControl .
-it have other features like options to change theme and background. the advance app missioncontrol is a window where you can see all the running app and number of active apps . i have tried to make this simple and to-the-point.i have tried to do my best !!!
+it have other features like options to change theme and background. the advance app missioncontrol is a window where you can see all the running app and number of active apps . i have tried to make this simple and to-the-point.i also have used ai to fix some problem like at first my website was showing danger sign so i took help of ai to make sure that i remove each and evrything that can trigger that warning . have tried to do my best !!!
 BYE!!!!